Canuts of Lyon

 La Croix-Rousse – Quartier des Canuts

-They thus moved to La Croix-Rousse, a hitherto rural hilly area which was being developed.
+They thus moved to La Croix-Rousse, a hitherto rural hilly area.

 La Croix-Rousse had the advantage of being closer to the Quartier des Terreaux where most merchants-manufacturers were based.